Basil

 Meridians: Heart, Lung, Spleen, Stomach

-Sweet basil is a common aromatic herb in the mint family Lamiaceae.
-A half-hardy annual plant with many different varieties and over 160 named cultivars
+Sweet basil is a common aromatic herb In the mint family Lamiaceae.
+A half-hardy annual plant with many different varieties and over 160 named cultivars.

 Basil is Native to India, China, Southeast Asia, and New Guinea.
 It is now grown all over the world.